Did we choose God or did He choose uses?

 Our Position is who we are IN Christ, and all of God's elect were IN Christ chosen of God before the foundation of the world and IN Christ when he died and rose from the dead.
 That is what the Book teaches and Paul includes himself in the letter to the Ephesians.
 He too is in the "us" and the "we" as well.

 But the Practical, experiential truth is the outworking and the result of our Positional truth of who we are in Christ.

 If you can't see this difference, then you end up creating direct contradictions in the Bible, and the "free will" fantasy ALWAYS creates contradictions.
 Are you now seated in the heavenly places IN Christ as Ephesians 2:4-6 teaches or not?
-IF you are a Christian, then you are, and that is our Position in Christ.
+IF we are a Christian, then we are, and that is our Position in Christ.